unbxd/search-JS-library/docs/configurations/LoaderConfig.md

 Function
 {: .label }

-Customize the look and feel of the loader component by using this function.
+The "template" function here refers to the ability to change the look and feel of the loader component .

+**Expected return value**: A string of HTML that will be used to render the loader component on the webpage.

 ### Default Value
 {: .no_toc }